Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Approach

 Global verification uses local verification outputs only as search hints.
 That is, local verification may suggest which chunk is worth inspecting, but it does not provide evidence that can be directly reused as the final justification.
 Instead, the global judge must read the full context $C$ and re-extract the final evidence spans from $C$ itself before assigning the final claim label $y_i^*$.

-\paragraph{Adaptive prompting strategy.} Because different local claim labels (\textsc{Nic}, \textsc{Con}, \textsc{Ent}) suggest different likely failure modes during local verification, we adapt the prompt for global verification accordingly (summarized in Table~\ref{tab:stage2-strategies}): \begin{itemize} \item \textbf{Handling locally \textsc{Nic}-labeled claims:} The claim may still be true, but its evidence may be distributed across chunk boundaries.
+\paragraph{Adaptive prompting strategy.} Because different local claim labels (\textsc{Nic}, \textsc{Con}, \textsc{Ent}) potentially lead to different likely failure modes during local verification, we adapt the prompt for global verification accordingly (summarized in Table~\ref{tab:stage2-strategies}): \begin{itemize} \item \textbf{Handling locally \textsc{Nic}-labeled claims:} The claim may still be true, but its evidence may be distributed across chunk boundaries.
 To catch this case, the judge receives the full context and searches from scratch, with no location hint. \item \textbf{Handling locally entailed (\textsc{Ent}) or contradicted (\textsc{Con}) claims:} Local verification found a strong signal in a specific chunk.
 We pass that chunk to the global judge as a ``location hint.''
 The judge then examines this hint in its full context to determine whether the local decision still holds or whether the surrounding text alters its interpretation. \end{itemize}

-For instance, returning to our running example (Figure~\ref{fig:prelim-example}), $\Clm_4$ is locally \textsc{Nic} because its support is distributed across non-local sentences rather than contained in a single chunk.
-Under global verification, the judge reads the full context $C$, combines the relevant evidence, and correctly revises the final claim label $y_4^*$ to entailed (\textsc{Ent}).
+For instance, returning to our running example (Figure~\ref{fig:prelim-example}), $\Clm_4$ is locally \textsc{Nic} because $\Chk_0$ contains $s_0$ and $s_1$ but not $s_3$, whereas $\Chk_2$ contains $s_3$ but neither $s_0$ nor $s_1$.
+The global judge combines $s_0$ (free-trial scope), $s_1$ (eligibility limited to identity-verified new users), and $s_3$ (one seven-day extension for eligible users) and assigns $\Clm_4$ the final label \textsc{Ent}.
 By contrast, $\Clm_5$ (``priority email support'') remains \textsc{Nic} even after global verification, confirming that it is genuinely baseless.